6 Things I Wish Someone Would’ve Told Me When I Was Younger

 I didn’t think it would make much difference except for maybe enhancing my appearance, which wasn’t really a big concern to me.

-I wish someone would’ve told me when I couldn’t get myself to the gym that working out is so much more than vanity — it’s about increasing self-control and willpower, which is key to success and happiness.
+I wish I could tell my younger self when I couldn’t get myself to the gym that working out is about so much more than vanity — it’s about increasing self-control and willpower, the key to success and happiness.

 Especially, the bodily changes, even when subtle, could be so mentally significant that they could gradually transform other areas of life.